ralphmodales/helperAI/README.md

 **Search smarter, not harder.**

-A Neovim plugin that lets you highlight text, hit a key, and get the top 5 search results from the Exa API—titles, descriptions, and URLs—right in a buffer.
+A Neovim plugin that lets you highlight text, hit a key, and get the top 5 search results from the Exa API—titles, descriptions, and URLs—right in a floating window.
 No more tabbing out to Google.
 Plus, it highlights "unknown" terms in your code for quick lookups.

 ## Features

-- **Instant Search**: Highlight text in visual mode, press `<leader>s`, and see the top 5 results in a split buffer.
+- **Instant Search**: Highlight text in visual mode, press `<leader>s`, and see the top 5 results in a floating window.
 - **Smart Highlighting**: Unknown terms (words not in syntax scope) get a red highlight automatically.
 - **No Browser Needed**: Powered by the Exa API, delivering concise info directly in Neovim.
-- **Clean Output**: Each result includes the title, a 200-char description, and a clickable URL.
+- **Clean Output**: Each result includes the title, a description, and a clickable URL.
 - **Syntax Highlighting**: Search results are color-coded for better readability.

-## Screenshot

-Imagine this in your Neovim split after searching "python async":
+- **Animated Results**: Results appear with a smooth animation for a better UX.
+- **Interactive URLs**: Press Enter on a URL to open it in your default browser.
+- **Expandable Content**: Press 'c' on a result to toggle its full content view.
+- **Query Term Highlighting**: Search terms are highlighted in the results for quick scanning.

 ### Top 5 Results: